For more than half a century, he’s the most recognized and talked-about citizen in his hometown of Campbellton, New Brunswick.

 A lot has changed however in half a century … including our views on those who don’t fit in.
 Bobby Steeves is no longer hunted down and turned into a human punching bag.
 For the most part, those catcalls have also ended.

-“He’s harmless,” a cousin pointed out.
+“He’s harmless,” a cousin of mine pointed out.
+Another described him kind and friendly, and a good heart.

-Over the years, I have come across situations where people have been wronged and I’ve had a chance to put the truth out there.
-As in ‘do the right thing.’
+Over the years, I have come across situations where people have been wronged and I’ve had a chance to put the truth out there — as in ‘do the right thing.’
 Shine a light, etc. Sometimes my mind will replay the attack on Bobby, him on the ground squirming, the blows landing in slow motion — and a little voice in my head says, Stand up, for Christ sakes!
 Don’t let this be another ‘Bobby Steeves moment’ where you keep your mouth shut.

 ‘Baboon’s’ assault on Bobby Steeves is more than a bad memory.
 It’s a curse.
 In a strange twist, it has made me a better person, certainly a better reporter.
 I don’t mind sharing that with you.